dmhood/dmhood.github.io/_posts/2014-09-21-oculus-connect.md

 - A tiny city made of what at first looked like a child’s toys.
 I bent down for a closer look and could see small “people” dancing around, a fire truck putting out a fire, and several other moving pieces.
 I enjoyed watching the tiny bustle of the city immensely and wanted to pick up/place a car or two.

 - A huge T-rex walking down a large hallway and roaring at me.
-The scale of the animal was incredibly, and I looked up at it with awe as it stepped over me and continued on its way.
+The scale of the animal was incredible, and I looked up at it with awe as it stepped over me and continued on its way.

 - A slow-motion, futuristic battle with a large robot on what I assume was Earth.
 This was the “Showdown” demo talked about earlier in the conference ([video here](http://www.youtube.com/watch?v=3HA1VIWkYGs)) and was the grande finale of the whole demo real.
 The demo places you in the middle of a group of futuristic soldiers shooting at a large robot, all in the middle of a typical city-setting.
 As soon as the demo started I jumped out of the way of an oncoming bullet.
 Later on, a car to my front exploded, sending it hurdling over me.
 As it passed over I looked up to see a passenger twisting like a rag doll from the explosion.